 - Brick and stonework

 - Large patios or decking

 There’s a range of accessories available to help you get the most out of your pressure washer.
 It's worth considering whether you can get accessories in a bundle when you buy a pressure washer as this can work out to be more cost effective.
 Before purchasing, it's important to understand what accessories would be the most helpful with the various tasks you want to use your pressure washer for.

 Most washers come with a basic lance that’s suitable for most jobs, but other lances are available for more specific jobs, such as dealing with different surfaces.

 Use a detergent to help you shift even the toughest muck and grime.
-Various detergents can be bought which have specific formulae to suit the surface you are cleaning.
+Various detergents can be bought which have specific formula to suit the surface you are cleaning.
 These not only help penetrate the dirt but can also protect and maintain your outdoor areas going forwards.